coppermilk/esp32_wol_telegrambot/README.md

 # ESP32 WakeOnLan: remote computer start
-For a quick and reliable way to turn on a computer from anywhere, without the need to forward broadcast packets or maintain local servers, a [simple Telegram bot on an ESP32.](https://github.com/coppermilk/esp32_wol_telegrambot)
+For a quick and reliable way to turn on a computer from anywhere, without the need to forward broadcast packets or maintain local servers, a [Telegram bot on an ESP32.](https://github.com/coppermilk/esp32_wol_telegrambot)

 Key benefits:
 - Low power consumption